-Lyme Disease: What you need to Know
+Lyme Disease: What You Need to Know

-Posted at 11:31 AM on Sep 12, 2018
+Posted at 11:31 AM on Jun 3, 2024

-It was first described, as it’s own disease in 1975 in Old Lyme, Connecticut, which is where the name “Lyme” comes from.
+It was first described as its own disease in 1975 in Old Lyme, Connecticut, which is where the name “Lyme” comes from.
 You may hear it referred to as “Lyme’s” or “Limes” disease, but it is actually just “Lyme” disease.
 A scientist named William Burgdorfer, while studying another tick disease, Rocky Mountain Spotted Fever, discovered the bacteria responsible for Lyme disease in 1982, and named those bacteria Borrelia Burgdorferi.

 Deertick.jpg